andreafuturi/DenoVitePreact/README.md

 }
 ```

-This is useful when you have some logic shared between server and client.
+This is useful for simpler vanilla js logic where preact or react are not needed.
 You can declare the function outside of the component and pass it as a prop.
 Function will be declared on the browser and can also be self executed if selfExecute is true.